Painting a Head

 3. Pour small blob of paint(s) onto palette

-4. Thin the paint (thin is important)
+4. Thin the paint (this is important)

 5. Mix if necessary (a less than perfect match will go unnoticed)